aryanpyx/finsight/replit.md

 - **Drizzle Kit**: Database schema management and migrations
 - **ESBuild**: Fast JavaScript bundling for production builds
 - **Replit Plugins**: Development environment enhancements

+Copyright (c) 2025 Aryan Pandey

+ All rights reserved.

+ This project and its source code are proprietary and confidential.
+ No permission is granted to use, copy, modify, merge, publish, distribute, or create derivative works from this project in any form, without prior written consent from the author(s).